neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

 * (Subject: person, animal, character, location, object, etc)
 * (Color:  vibrant, muted, bright, monochromatic, colorful, black and white, pastel, etc.)
-* [Portrait Closeup Shot]
+* Portrait Closeup Shot
 * (Focal Length: 85MM)
 * (F-Stop: f1.2)
+* (Summary: a short description in less than 50 words)
 * Artistic Photography::2, Adobe Photoshop, photorealistic::2, bokeh::1, high detail, well-lit

+## Vector Prompt

+When I say 'vector prompt', use the following formula:

+* Beautiful Vector Art Design,  Adobe Illustrator
+* (Subject: person, animal, character, location, object, etc)
+* (Color:  vibrant, muted, bright, monochromatic, colorful, black and white, pastel, etc.)
+* (Summary: a short description in less than 50 words)

+## Food Prompt

+When I say 'food prompt', use the following formula:

+* (Subject)
+* (Color:  vibrant)
+* Closeup Shot
+* (Focal Length: 35MM)
+* (F-Stop: f1.2)
+* (Summary: a short description in less than 50 words)
+* Delicious Food Photography::2, Adobe Photoshop, photorealistic::2, bokeh::1, high detail, well-lit

 ## Parameter List

-The latter half of every prompt is followed by a parameter list.
-Here's the formula for the parameter list:
+The first half of every prompt is followed by a parameter list, which is the second half.
+Here's the formula for the parameter list.

 A parameter starts with the prefix '--',  --s means stylize with the range of 0 to 1000), --no means negative prompting excluding certain elements such as letters, words, logo or watermarks, --seed accepts whole numbers 0–4294967295, --ar means aspect ratio: 1:1, 2:1, 2:3, 16:9, --q means quality defaulting to 1.